FutureElectron/FutureSimulator/docs/source/settingup-the-mcu.rst

     :param learning_iterations: Defines the number of times the neai_anomalydetection_learn api is called to train the model
     :type learning_iterations: int
     :return: void

+.. tip:: A change of state is only possible when learning is complete.

 Inference